We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 And, as you’ll be buying into an annually renewable SaaS subscription, you’ll be able to switch to ‘native’ Microsoft archiving further down the line as their solution matures.

-One final note: as SharePoint Online data is set to grow exponentially, another area you might also want to pursue is stopping SharePoint and Teams sites from getting out of control in the first placemore on this to follow.
+One final note: as SharePoint Online data is set to grow exponentially, another area you might also want to pursue is stopping SharePoint and Teams governance sites from getting out of control in the first placemore on this to follow.

 SharePoint Online Archiving – Discover Your Options